 The Tour X actually replaced the Tour V3 as the brand’s flagship rangefinder in 2015.

-There are several features about the Tour X worth mentioning.
+There are several features of the Tour X worth mentioning.

 The main selling point of the Tour X is its Exchange technology, wherein two interchangeable faceplates are placed on the end of the device.
 When you use the black faceplate, the unit becomes a non-slope rangefinder that you can use in tournament play.